parth-lotte/parth-lotte/README.md

 🎓&nbsp; Undergraduate Pursuing a Bachelor's Degree in Computer Science and Engineering at Manipal University Jaipur. \
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Data Structure, Algorithms and Computer Vision.\
 💬 &nbsp;Feel free to reach out to me. \
 ✉️ &nbsp;You can email me at parth33998@gmail.com.
-I'll try to respond as soon as possible! \
+I'll try to respond as soon as possible!.